VIC-20: Development

 In the meantime, new engineer Robert Yannes at MOS Technology (then a part of Commodore) designed a computer in his home dubbed the MicroPET and finished a prototype with help from Al Charpentier and Charles Winterble.
-With the TOI unfinished, when Jack Tramiel was shown the MicroPET prototype, he immediately said he wanted it to be finished and ordered it to be mass-produced following a limited demonstration at the CES.
+With the TOI unfinished, when Jack Tramiel was shown the MicroPET prototype, he immediately said he wanted it to be finished and ordered it to be mass-produced following a limited demonstration at CES.

 The prototype produced by Yannes had few of the features required for a real computer, so Robert Russell at Commodore headquarters had to coordinate and finish large parts of the design under the codename Vixen.
-The parts contributed by Russell included a port of the operating system (kernel and BASIC interpreter) taken from John Feagans design for the Commodore PET, a character set with the characteristic PETSCII, an Atari CX40 joystick-compatible interface, and a ROM cartridge port.
-The serial IEEE-488-derivative CBM-488 interface was designed by Glen Stark.
+The parts contributed by Russell included a port of the operating system (kernel and BASIC interpreter) taken from John Feagans' design for the Commodore PET, a character set with the characteristic PETSCII, an Atari CX40 joystick-compatible interface, and a ROM cartridge port.
+The serial IEEE-488-derivative CBM-488 interface was designed by Glenn Stark.
 It served several purposes, including costing substantially less than the IEEE-488 interface on the PET, using smaller cables and connectors that allowed for a more compact case design, and also complying with newly imposed FCC regulations on RFI emissions by home electronics (the PET was certified as Class B office equipment which had less stringent RFI requirements).
 Some features, like the memory add-in board, were designed by Bill Seiler.

-Altogether, the VIC 20 development team consisted of five people led by Michael Tomczyk the product manager, who recruited the group and dubbed them the VIC Commandos.
+Altogether, the VIC 20 development team consisted of five people led by Michael Tomczyk, the product manager who recruited the group and dubbed them the VIC Commandos.
 Commodore founder Jack Tramiel initially gave Tomczyk the title VIC Czar and later appointed him product manager.
-Tomczyk insisted on several features including full-size typewriter keys, programmable function keys and a built-in RS-232 interface.
+Tomczyk insisted on several features including full-size typewriter keys, programmable function keys, and a built-in RS-232 interface.
 Michael later contracted and co-designed a $100 modem, the VICModem, which became the first modem to sell 1 million units.
 According to one of the development team, Neil Harris, "[W]e couldn't get any cooperation from the rest of the company who thought we were jokers because we were working late, about an hour after everyone else had left the building.
 We'd swipe whatever equipment we needed to get our jobs done.
 There was no other way to get the work done! [...] they'd discover it was missing and they would just order more stuff from the warehouse, so everybody had what they needed to do their work."